everythingspirals/Kaleidoscope/docs/client_vs_server.md

 *This diagram represents the data flow of a fat-client architecture.
 In this diagram the API would serve several hours of guide data in a single response.
 This dataset would be parsed on the client, and would only need to be re-retreived at a set interval, such as every 30 minutes.*

-*The first requset to the server would consitute a cache miss, and require the Apache Traffic server to be loaded.
-However all subsequent requests would retreive data directly from the cache proxy, thus eliminating considerable latency.*
+*The first request to the server would consitute a cache miss, and require the data source to be loaded into the Apache Traffic Server.
+However all subsequent requests would cache hits, and retreive their payload directly from the ATS, thus eliminating considerable latency.*

 ## Overview